TimeTravelPenguin/TimeTravelPenguin/README.md

-My name is Phillip, and I am a Software Engineering student.
+My name is Phillip, and I studing a double degree in Mathematics and Computer Science.
+I have a decent set of skills in C# and Python.

-I work in C#, primarily with skills in WPF .NET Framework.
+I work in C#, primarily, with skills in WPF .NET Framework.

 ### Major projects